colab/colab/docs/source/plugindev.rst

     blacklist = [r'^dashboard$']

-It also must be said that the full url will that will be blocked is a combination of the plugin prefix and one of the elements of the blacklist array.
+It also must be said that the full url that will be blocked is a combination of the plugin prefix and one of the elements of the blacklist array.
 For example, given a plugin with this configuration: